 Montana parents and tribes insist that the state responsibly implement and administer public education resources as mandated by law, which will benefit every public school student.
 “Native students in Missoula County schools experience incidents of cultural or racial bullying from classmates, which to me, always stems from the bullies having a lack of awareness, a lack of understanding, a lack of education about tribes,” said plaintiff and parent of Montana public school students Cammie DuPuis (Confederated Salish and Kootenai Tribes).
 “If MOPI implemented the laws, we’d likely see reduced bullying and violence in school.”

 Some of the harm involves a lack of accounting by the state agencies and officials for monies allocated for schools to provide Indian Education.
 Other impacts affect students directly.
-“Offering accurate information about Indian tribes in school helps all students build empathy, a sense of understanding and belonging, and foster greater connections,” said NARF Staff Attorney Samantha Kelty.
+“Offering accurate information about Indian tribes in school helps all students build empathy, a sense of understanding and belonging, and foster greater connections,” said NARF Staff Attorney Samantha Blencke.

 July 2021: Lawsuit Filed